Frequently Asked Questions - California Promise

 I am an undeclared major.
 Am I eligible for the California Promise program?

 Yes.
 All majors are eligible, including Undeclared.
-In orientation, an advisor will talk with you about what classes to take your first year to stay on track to graduate in four years while also exploring and choosing a major.
+During Orientation and the first year, an advisor will work with you about what classes to take to stay on track to graduate in four years while also exploring and applying to a major.

 I also want to earn a minor.
 Am I eligible for the California Promise program?

-I am an incoming student but I want to change my major.
+I am an incoming student but I want to apply to change my major.
 Am I still eligible?

-You need to petition to change majors, it is not guaranteed.
-You can not start the petition process until the start of the fall semester.
-So, in the fall, go to the department office or the college success center for the major you would like to switch to and ask about the change of major process.
+You need to apply to change majors, it is not guaranteed.
+You can not start the application process until the start of your first semester. during your first term, go to the department office or the college success center for the major you would like to apply to and ask about the change of major application process.
 For now, you can join California Promise for your current major.
-If your change of major is approved, you will be eligible to remain in the California Promise program if you are still on track to graduate in four years in your new major.
+If your application to change major is approved, you will be eligible to remain in the California Promise program if you are still on track to graduate in four/two years in your new major.

 I am an AB540 Student.
 Am I eligible for the California Promise program?